 On his first day in office, Biden rescinded Trump's immigration ban affecting primarily Muslim and African countries.
 He ordered the Domestic Policy Council (DPC) to expedite the naturalization process and restore trust in the immigration system on February 2, 2021.
 He asked that the DPC create a Task Force on New Americans that would include members of agencies that can implement policies impacting immigrant communities.

-Biden's U.S. Citizenship Act, which is focused on modernizing the entire immigration system, would provide a road map to citizenship for undocumented immigrants who pay taxes and pass a background check.
+Biden's U.S. Citizenship Act is focused on modernizing the entire immigration system.
+It would provide a road map to citizenship for undocumented immigrants who pay taxes and pass a background check.
 This includes protection for participants in the Deferred Action for Childhood Arrivals program (DACA).

 Biden promised to raise annual refugee admissions to 125,000 from its record low of 22,405 in 2018.